What to do if you can't get the school you want

 What happens next?

-The Customer and Support Services directorate will write to you within a few days of the appeal advising you of the panel's decision.
-The Children's Services directorate do not have details relating to the decisions of the panel.
+Corporate business will write to you within a few days of the appeal advising you of the panel's decision.
+Children's services do not have details relating to the decisions of the panel.

 Can I be represented by a lawyer?